karimarous/Getting_started_with_Terraform_and_AWS/lab15/README.md

 }
 ```

-1.3 Go to dev.tfvars and override all the code with the following code
+1.3 Go to dev.tfvars and add the following code
 ```
 sg_name = "karim-sg"
 sg_description = "Security group with dynamic rules"